shkarimpour/serverless-template/README.md

 ### 2 - Create add user handler

-It should accepts username and password and send { data: true } in a successful login.
+Create a handler that accepts user params and creates the user in database

 ### 3 - Use a third party api to inform the user is logged in